Jhudiee/python_coding_bootcamp/README.md

 # python_coding_bootcamp
-This will contain my projects from the 100 days of python coding bootcamp journey
+This contains my projects from the 100 days of python coding bootcamp journey